TheGreenSprout/SHUU/README.md

 ***
 ⚠️ This package requires SHUU_UserSide.
 To install it:
-  - In the samples for this package (SHUU), install the one called "SHUU_UserSide"
+  - In the samples for this package (SHUU), install the one called "SHUU_UserSide (Required)"
 <br><br>

 ⚠️ This package requires Newtonsoft JSON and TextMeshPro.